-This jigsaw activity is designed for students to become familiar with several datasets of Arctic weather data, collected in Eureka on Ellesmere Island.
-Students join a role-playing activity to read and interpret graphs while considering the optimal time to plan a research mission to the Arctic.
+This jigsaw activity introduces students with Arctic weather data using a role-playing activity that has students read and interpret graphs while considering the optimal time to plan a research mission to the Arctic.

 Context for Use

 This is the second activity of a three-part curriculum about Arctic climate.
 The activities may be used independently or in sequence.
 In particular, this activity sets the stage for Activity 3 (Exploring Arctic Climate Data) in which students plot and analyze Arctic climate data.
 Activity 1 (Exploring the Arctic) of this sequence allows students to explore Arctic geography, then take hands-on meteorological measurements to learn about how climate data is collected in the Arctic.

 - This activity was designed for high school science students.
 With adaptations it could be used for middle school students or introductory college students who are not science majors.
 It was classroom-tested for grades 5 through 12.